-That’s when we learn that the object which John’s brought with him in his violin case isn’t the violin.
+That’s when we learn that the object which John’s brought with him in his violin case isn’t a violin.
 It’s a tommy-gun.

-He blasts the Shoggoth to pieces in a nicely done sequence, with the beastie just glimpsed as tentacles flailing in silhouette in the darkened room, the shell casings dropping on the floor as John keeps shooting, and Crawley sobbing in the floor.
+He blasts the Shoggoth to pieces in a nicely done sequence, with the beastie just glimpsed as tentacles flailing in silhouette in the darkened room as the gun flashes with the bullets sprayed from it, the shell casings dropping on the floor as John shoots and shoots, and Crawley sobbing on the floor.